argythana/dev_boilerplate_course/lecture_notes/lecture_3_modular_development/lecture_3_python_tools_file_structure.md

 1) Use a new jupyter notebook to:
 a) sum activities distance by date.
 b) Create a plotly chart for this.
-c) Create a plotly app for this chart.
+c) Create a streamlit app for this chart.
 Do this cell after cell in many single line commands.

 2) Define new different functions to do all this a new `.py` file.